braincore/openblas-src/README.md

 ## Cross Compilation

-You'll need to specify the [cross compilation variables for OpenBLAS]( https://github.com/xianyi/OpenBLAS#cross-compile) but with the `OPENBLAS_`
+To this end, one has to specify the [cross-compilation variables for OpenBLAS]( https://github.com/xianyi/OpenBLAS#cross-compile) but with the `OPENBLAS_`
 prefix: `OPENBLAS_CC`, `OPENBLAS_FC`, `OPENBLAS_HOSTCC`, and `OPENBLAS_TARGET`.
 These can be set as environment variables for `cargo build`.